-Citizens and businesses are beginning to expect a digital experience when engaging government services such as voter registration, tax filing and application processes for licenses, permits, visas or passports.
-Governments and law enforcement agencies are also seeking to automate processes, leverage data to make better decisions and improve transparency, and better share information across agencies and localities.
-Governments are prioritizing digital transformation and strategies for evaluating and measuring their IT investments.
-Similarly, customers, employees, suppliers and alliance partners expect a digital experience when interacting with enterprises.
-Enterprise IT organizations must evaluate myriad technologies, software platforms and tools to manage and optimize their technology infrastructure and environments that support mission-critical workloads to meet these expectations while maintaining business continuity.
+Citizens increasingly expect a digital experience when engaging government services such as voter registration, tax filing and application processes for licenses, permits, visas or passports.
+Governments and law enforcement agencies are also seeking to automate processes, leverage data to make better decisions and improve transparency and data sharing.
+Similarly, customers, employees, suppliers and partners expect a digital experience when interacting with enterprises.
+Enterprise IT organizations must evaluate a myriad of technologies, software platforms and tools to manage and optimize their technology infrastructure and multi-cloud environments that support mission-critical workloads to meet these expectations.